Script47/Panther/README.md

 Panther Skeleton
 -

-**Warning** - The archive versions are built upon old and outdated code, however if you still wish to access the old versions of Panther Skeleton, you'll need to access the [archive](https://github.com/Script47/Panther/tree/archive) branch.
+**Warning** - The archive versions are built upon old and outdated code, however if you still wish to use the old versions of Panther Skeleton, you'll need to access the [archive](https://github.com/Script47/Panther/tree/archive) branch.